Clean Air Policy

-Growing children need clean air and in view of the growing concern over the air quality in Shanghai, we constantly review and update our clean air policy and associated procedures to ensure our children and employees will have access to clean air during their time at the school.
-Since we first opened, we have regularly monitored the air quality and adjusted our programme accordingly.
-It has been recognised by the local media as being one of the best school clean air policies in the city.
+In view of the growing concerns over the air quality in Shanghai, we constantly review and update our clean air policy and associated procedures to ensure our students and employees have access to clean air during their time on site.

 Air purifiers